Preliminary evidence for a virial shock around the Coma galaxy cluster: Further evidence for extended emission

-In order to quantify the effect wobble-mode has on the signal, we examine the distribution of \gama-ray significance pixels, using the same $\theta=0.2\dgr$ integration beam applied to the map.
-The significance histogram (Figure \ref{fig:VER_Hist}), taken with $\delta \sigma=0.1$ intervals, can be modeled\cite{VERITAS12_Coma} as a single Gaussian function, with adjusted coefficient of determination $\bar{R}^2=0.9956$.
+In order to further quantify the effect that background subtraction has on the signal, we examine the distribution of \gama-ray significance pixels, using the same $\theta=0.2\dgr$ integration beam applied to the map.
+The significance histogram (Figure \ref{fig:VER_Hist}), displayed with $\delta \sigma=0.1$ intervals, can be modeled (\VER) as a single Gaussian function, with an adjusted coefficient of determination $\bar{R}^2=0.9956$.

-However, the histogram shows peak deviations and sharp cutoffs, indicating a more complicated underlying distribution.
-Indeed, a simple model combining two Gaussian functions provides a much better fit to the data ($\bar{R}^2=0.9967$; note that $\bar{R}$ improves slowly near $1$).
+However, this fit to the histogram shows deviations both near the peak and towards the edges.
+Of particular interest are the asymmetric deviations for $|S|>1\sigma$ (see figure inset), where most of the signal is found.
+These deviations suggest a more complicated underlying distribution.
+Indeed, a simple model combining two Gaussian functions provides a much better fit to the data ($\bar{R}^2=0.9967$; note that $\bar{R}$ improves increasingly slowly near $1$).
 The best fit is obtained for Gaussian means $\mu_1=-1.23\pm0.21$ and $\mu_2=0.23\pm0.15$, with corresponding standard deviations $0.69\pm0.12$ and $0.91\pm0.08$.
-The data were also modelled as the sum of two Gaussian functions constrained to have the same standard deviation; the resulting best fit is similar to the unconstrained sum: $\mu_1=-0.96\pm 0.06$ and $\mu_2=0.41\pm0.05$, with standard deviation $0.83\pm0.04$ ($\bar{R}^2=0.9967$).
+We also model the data as the sum of two Gaussian functions constrained to have the same standard deviation; the resulting best fit is similar to the unconstrained sum: $\mu_1=-0.96\pm 0.06$ and $\mu_2=0.41\pm0.05$, with standard deviation $0.83\pm0.04$ (again with $\bar{R}^2=0.9967$).

 Both fits suggest that a signal is present in the map, with pixels that are on average $\mu_2-\mu_1\simeq 1.4\sigma$ above the noise.
-Interestingly, a histogram of the pixels found only in the central, $\sim2\dgr$ wide region of the map agrees much better with a single Gaussian\cite{PerkinsEtAl08}.
-This indicates that the additional signal is found at radii $\gtrsim 1\dgr$, in agreement with the inferred ring.
+Interestingly, a histogram of the pixels found only in the central, $\sim2\dgr$ wide region of the map agrees much better with a single Gaussian \citep{PerkinsEtAl08}.
+This indicates that the additional signal is indeed found at radii $\gtrsim 1\dgr$, in agreement with the inferred ring.
+Again, this qualitatively agrees with the high significance found using the mock sample.
+The above conclusions are not sensitive to the precise pixel binning, and can also be seen from the $\delta\sigma=0.05$ choice of \VER.

-The above arguments indicate that the local pixel significance should in fact be $\Delta s_j\sim -\mu_1 \simeq 1.2\sigma$ higher than it appears in the significance map (Figure \ref{fig:ComaVer}).
-This imposes a lower limit $\Delta S=1.2(\pxN/\pxN_{0.2})^{1/2}\sigma$ to the correction factor needed in order to estimate the significance of an extended structure or of a cross-correlation signal (see \S\ref{sec:CrossCorrelations}) with respect to the true background.
-We conservatively use $\Delta S=1.2\sigma$ for extended emission exceeding the beam size.

-Another indication that such a correction is needed are the negative, $\lesssim -3\sigma$ significance regions, lying just outside the bright feature we identify as a ring.
-Assuming that the bright region is part of an extended, linear structure, this suggests that its local significance should be $\Delta s_j\gtrsim(3+\mu_1)/2 \simeq 0.9\sigma$ higher than it appears.